learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Pandas.md

 ![barchart](https://github.com/learning-software-engineering/learning-software-engineering.github.io/assets/55326695/4f9a3855-7d3f-4930-a238-a65eb6437ecb)

 ## Conclusion
-There are endless possibilities with this library and this wiki is only a brief introduction to the library.
+There are endless possibilities with this library and this page is only a brief introduction to the library.
 I encourage you to check out the links in the references section to explore this library further and delve into more advanced topics like windowing operations, time series analysis, and enhancing performance for big datasets.
-Also using Pandas with other libraries like Matplotlib, Seaborn, and even machine learning libararies like Scikit-learn will open up many more data analysis doors.
+Also using Pandas with other libraries like Matplotlib, Seaborn, and even machine learning libraries like Scikit-learn will open up many more data analysis doors.

 Thanks for reading!

 ## References
 https://pandas.pydata.org/docs/user_guide/index.html

 https://www.w3schools.com/python/pandas/default.asp

 https://www.datacamp.com/tutorial/pandas